-3 DNS stands for domain name system.
+&lt;sup>4 DNS stands for domain name system.
 It is a worldwide, distributed directory service and is used in this context to resolve and translate the domain name of the destination URL (xyz.cloudfront.net) to the numerical IP address required for locating and identifying the destination server with the underlying network protocols.

-4 TCP stands for transmission control protocol.
+&lt;sup>5 TCP stands for transmission control protocol.
 It is one of the main protocols of the Internet protocol suite.
 The TCP connection phase is mainly characterised by a multi-step handshake process between the client and the server (connection establishment) before entering the data transfer phase.

-The measurement data collected include details on the device, the operating system and other relevant system, and environmental parameters, e.g. radio information that allows us to separate cellular from Wi-Fi tests.
+The measurement data collected include details on the device, the operating system and other relevant system, and environmental parameters, e.g. radio information that allows us to separate cellular from wi-fi tests.